 Is Ashwagandha good for testosterone?
 Ashwagandha will not turn you into a super virile horse-man, but some of the benefits of ashwagandha do include improving sperm quality and boosting testosterone levels.

 Can you take ashwagandha at night?
-Yes, you can take it any time of the day.
+Yes, you can take it at any time of the day.

 Can Ashwagandha cause high blood pressure?
 No, ashwagandha is an adaptogenic herb, and it is one of the most popular Ayurvedic herbs not just for lowering blood pressure, but also for reducing inflammation and stress.